scotttrinh/angular-localForage/README.md

 - `keys()`: returns all the keys used for storage in your application (async, promise)

 - `length()`: returns the number of items stored (async, promise)

+- `search(filter)`: returns all the items for which filter returns true (filter is a function taking key,value as params) (async, promise)

 - `bind($scope, key/params object)`: lets you directly bind a LocalForage value to a $scope variable (async, promise)
 ```js